tesicg/vue_custom_events/README.md

-The example that represents using the basic communication in Vue.js between parent and child.
+The example that represents the basic parent/child communication in Vue.js.

 1) Parent -> (props) -> Child
 2) Child -> (custom events) -> Parent